dhirajk100/Linear-Regression-from-Scratch-in-Python/README.md

 You can see a video tutorial on this topic by visiting below link. https://youtu.be/EN8u8KtYWtM

-Acorresponding medium post can be found at below link. https://medium.com/@dhiraj8899/linear-regression-without-sklearn-from-scratch-5c83b46642f8
+A medium post can be found at below link. https://medium.com/@dhiraj8899/linear-regression-without-sklearn-from-scratch-5c83b46642f8